donkeydonki/JavaFrameworks/README.md

 <pre>
 ValidDeletePart (DeletePartValidator)               - Used in Part.java
     - Prevents part from being deleted if they're associated with a product

+DeletePartValidator                                 - Not used
+    - Not used and redundant, deleted

 ValidEnufParts.java (EnufPartsValidator)            - Used in Product.java
     - Prevents adding additional parts to products if there aren't enough of them in inventory